Refinance To Stop Foreclosure In Florida

 If you fall behind in your mortgage payments, many for-profit companies will contact you promising to help you avoid foreclosure.
 Some may even appear to be affiliated with your lender or servicer.
 It is best to avoid dealing with these companies.
 Most will charge you a hefty fee up front for information that your servicer or a HUD-approved counselor will provide for free.
 You can obtain the same plan or a better plan for free by contacting your servicer or a HUD-approved counselor.
 Use your money to pay the mortgage instead.

 Should you require outside resources to avoid foreclosure, seek out a licensed mortgage broker or an attorney.
 You can verify a mortgage broker’s license on the Office of Financial Regulation’s website.
-A “rescue firm” or mortgage broker may never charge you up front.
+A rescue firm or mortgage broker may never charge you up front.
 They may only charge you after you receive and accept a written offer for a loan or refinance contract.

 494.00794 Right to cure high-cost Florida home loans